ctwise/alfred-workflows/README.md

 menu-bar-search
 ---------------

 This is based on the workflow by Jeroen van der Neut.
-It was his excellent idea and he provided the Applescript to extract menu items.
+It was his excellent idea and he provided the original Applescript to extract menu items.

 This workflow lets you control the front-most application by triggering menu actions.
 The text entered is used to display matching menu items.
-The change from Jeroen van der Neut's workflow is to cache the menu items.

-This workflow is a work in progress and has rough edges.
-The first is that caches aren't aged - they're permanent.
-The second is that menu item names extracted from Applescript don't always match the displayed text, e.g., a menu item might say 'Turn feature off' or 'Turn feature on' based on the feature status but the extracted menu text is 'Toggle feature'.
-The result is that the menu item can't be activated by the workflow.
+Some apps have such large menus that performance is terrible, e.g., Safari.

 [Binary download](http://tedwi.se/u/db)